ApexRMS/wisdm/docs/_sections/section02.md

 ### Y
 The *Y* column represents Y coordinates in the coordinate system defined in the **Options** tab.
 ### Response
 The *Response* column identifies whether there was an absence or presence detected at each site.
-1 represents a presence detected, while 0 represents an absence detected.
+1 represents a presence detected, while 0 represents an absence location.
 ### Site
 The *Site* column represents the site ID number.
-The site column can be added by right clicking a cell in the table.
+The site column is initially hidden and can be added by right clicking a cell in the table.
 ### Use In Model Evaluation
 *Use In Model Evaluation* is an option that can be chosen for each row in this column, and can be added to the **Field Data** table by right clicking a row in the table and selecting "Use In Model Evaluation".
-Selecting "Yes" will save certain points for testing the *Scenario's* models, and selecting "No" will allow certain points to be used in the modeling process.
+Selecting "Yes" will save selected points for testing the *Scenario's* models, and selecting "No" will allow selected points to be used in the modeling process.
 ### Model Selection Split
 The *Model Selection Split* column reserves selected data from the model fitting process, but these data will still be included in model evaluation and the split data are stratified by the response.
 ### Weight